 There are many questions about the content and effects of kavain, also the nature of kava root high as well as its potency.
 People often ask “does kava make one high?”
 One thing to take note of is that concentration and quantity plays a vital role in the effects of kava in the system.

 Is It Possible To Get High On Kava?

 The kava drink effect may vary from one person to another; however, users often experience a buzz which can be similar to that of alcohol.
 Some people are said to have experienced a form of kava euphoria while others developed a high sense of sociability.

 Roots such as Kava and damiana have similar properties which alter the nervous system creating a form of sedative effect.
 These roots have been harvested for years and utilized for mental issues as well as for leisure due to their psychoactive properties.

-So, does kava get you high?
+So, does kava get one high?
 While there are many versions to the effect, most people tend to feel relaxed with a bit of numbness.
-Others claim that the kava root effects may include hallucinations and a level of highness.
-This characteristic is why some people use this substance as a medication for anxiety, insomnia, stress, and other mental issues where benzodiazepines are prescribed.

 What is kava anyway?
 What is kava used for generally?
 The kava-kava became famous for its high as a root herb used by natives of the South Pacific region for ceremonial rites and as a crude form of medication.
 The kava tea effects are psychoactive as well as relaxing.